Dimensional Rift

 Duel

-In their turns, players go through phases, in which they are allowed to (following certain rules), draw 1 card, perform 1 event, play cards from your hand, and activate effects from cards.
-The main strategy is to activate creature zones to summon creatures and attack the opponent during the Battle Event, destroying their creatures and, eventually, reducing their life points to zero.
-Players must be careful to avoid traps and tricks setup by the opponent as they can cause long chains of effects that put a twist into the game.
-Use the resources you draw wisely and destroy your opponent.
+The main strategy is to conquer creature zones during the Campaign event in order to summon creatures during the Deployment phase and attack the opponent during the Battle Event, overcoming their creatures, if necessary, eventually, reducing their HP to zero.
+Players must be careful to avoid face-down cards setup by the opponent as they can cause long chains of effects that put a twist into the game.
+Use the resources you draw wisely and obliterate your opponent's army.

 Game Pieces